Adopt best practices for each process

 Results on hr priorities 2023 based on our survey

-2. Consider appetite in career management
+2. Consider motivation in career management

 For several years, HR investments have been partly dedicated to working conditions that promote employee well-being.
 We can boast 80% of employees saying they are "happy at work", but this has not prevented turnover from rising from 13.7% to 15.
 1% in the same period.
-The intensity and sustainability of their involvement is based on something else: the pleasure generated by the activities of the job itself, and, to a lesser extent, the interpersonal relationships.
+The intensity and sustainability of their involvement is based on something else: the satisfaction generated by the activities of the job itself, and, to a lesser extent, the interpersonal relationships.

-How to define appetite?
+How to define motivation?

 This concept may seem abstract, even ideological.
 It should not overshadow the level of skills and experience in recruiting or designing mobility, but it should be an integral part of the system for building the career paths offered by the company